simple-as-fuck/php-performance-log/.github/README.md

 Is recommended send performance warning logs into your monitoring system, so you know what is slow.

-For simple monitoring is [laravel sentry](https://docs.sentry.io/platforms/php/guides/laravel/) integration.
+For simple monitoring is [sentry](https://docs.sentry.io/platforms/php/) integration.
 Sentry integration can collect information about request or command with stacktrace, this can make finding slow query much easier.